Dr. Feng Lin, Ph.D

 University of Waterloo Graduate Scholarship (2006).

 Lin, F.; Pang, C.J.
 Impact of a hybrid bitumen extraction process on the destabilization of resulting bitumen froth emulsion diluted with heptane.
-Minerals Engineering Journal, 2020,145, In press.
+Minerals Engineering, 2020,145, 106069.

 Lin, F.; Xu, Y. Impact of a novel bitumen extraction process on mined oil sands tailings behavior.
 AICHE Journal, 2019, 65, 250-258.